jalperin/academic-cv/cv.md

 Set of 6 peer-reviewed publications and related infographic series from project analyzing Review, Tenure, and Promotion guidelines in the US and Canada.
 :::

-**significance**

-The six publications, resulting from a project that I secured funding for and led are significant because: i) they offer direct empirical evidence on what is found in a representative sample of RTP guidelines from Canada and the US; ii) the empirical approach helped the community move beyond speculation on what is incentivized; iii) the publications have circulated so broadly that they shaped conversations among those influencing scholarly communication tools, practices and policies.
+**significance:** The six publications, resulting from a project that I secured funding for and led are significant because: i) they offer direct empirical evidence on what is found in a representative sample of RTP guidelines from Canada and the US; ii) the empirical approach helped the community move beyond speculation on what is incentivized; iii) the publications have circulated so broadly that they shaped conversations among those influencing scholarly communication tools, practices and policies.

 ### (3) LARGE-SCALE STUDY OF OPEN ACCESS